Why dollar-cost averaging is mostly a behavioural tool, not a mathematical one

 The honest framing for the choice is: are you trying to maximise expected return, or are you trying to maximise the probability that you will actually stick with the plan?

 If the answer is the second, dollar-cost averaging is a perfectly reasonable strategy.
-The cost is a few tenths of a percent of expected return per year, paid in exchange for materially lower psychological volatility.
+The cost is a fraction of a percent of expected return per year, paid in exchange for materially lower psychological volatility.
 For a real human being making a real decision about a real lump of money, that is often a trade worth making.

 The mistake to avoid is choosing dollar-cost averaging because you have read that it produces a "better average price."
-That claim is not what the data says.
+That is not what the data says.
 Make the choice on the actual reason it is worth making, which is that it helps you stay invested.